This post contains affiliate links. Read the full disclosure here.

 chocolate filled cookies stacked on top of each other and split in half

-Why You’ll Love These Chocolate Filled Cookies
+Why You’ll Love My Chocolate Filled Cookies

 • The chocolate chip cookie base pairs perfectly with a gooey burst of nutella in the centre of the cookies – it’s absolutely heaven!